iandefilippi/blog/_pages/about.md

 ---
-title: "Page Not Found"
+title: "About"
-excerpt: "Page not found.
-Your pixels are in another canvas."
+excerpt: "About me"
 sitemap: true
-permalink: /about.html
+permalink: /about/
 ---

 I'm Ian Defilippi.
 I'll just throw random facts about me.